kieker-monitoring/kieker-lang-pack-python/docs/doc.md

             pass
 ```

-As result, each time a class method or functions are called, kiekr will log  automatically.
+As result, each time a class method or functions are called, kieker will log  automatically.
+Like in the above example you should get two log files mentioned above.

 ### Non invasive approach
 This approach assumes, that there is a certain entrypoint, that starts your programm.